justinleebehnke/25PieceCubePuzzle/README.md

 ## Details
-The output file is as though, once the cube was assembled, it was sliced into 5 levels then laid out from bottom to top.
+The output file is as though, once the cube was assembled, it was sliced into 5 levels then laid out from bottom to top (left to right below).
 The numbers in each cell represent the pieces of each wooden block found on that layer.
 Try and visualize all 5 layers immediately on top of one another.
+In the demo above, the blocks are laid in the order shown here, 3 blocks at a time.

 ```
 Level: 1        Level: 2         Level: 3         Level: 4         Level: 5